-Order your TourSaver book for only $99.95 to get these great two-for-one coupons.
+Order a TourSaver book for only $99.95 to get great discount coupons.
 Use just one and the book more than pays for itself!

 If you're looking for a great reason to visit Alaska fishing has to be near the top!
 And with your TourSaver discounts, whether it's salmon fishing, halibut fishing or trout fishing, your buddy fishes for free.

 It really is a toss-up if you ask "What is the best sport-fishing in the state?"
 Fact is, there is great salmon fishing, great halibut fishing and great trout fishing around the state.